 Step 2 – Pointing Domain Name To Your VPS

-Point your domain name to the VPS ip address.
-You can use the DNS Management provided by your domain name registrar or the website where you have purchase the domain name.
-E.g on Namecheap, we access Domain List and create a new A records pointing to the server ip address.
-The easiest way is to use Linode DNS Manager if you have purchase a Linode VPS, it will create the A records for you on the go.
+Point your domain name to the VPS IP address.
+You can use the DNS Management provided by your domain name registrar or the website where you have purchased the domain name.
+E.g on Namecheap, we access Domain List and create new A records pointing to the server IP address.
+The easiest way is to use Linode DNS Manager if you have purchased a Linode VPS, it will create the A records for you on the go.
 Find out how to setup Linode DNS and all you need is just change the nameservers below

 Step 2 – Access via SSH Console

 Access your VPS using SSH, you can use Putty to access SSH or use WinSCP with SFTP (For Windows).
 Login as root and enter the root password.
-You can create your own username for security purposes to prevent brute force attack.
-In future, I will also guide on securing your VPS.
+You can create your own username for security purposes to prevent brute force attacks.
+In future, I will also guide you on securing your VPS.
 But right now, if you’re using it alone and nobody else then skip to step 2 and start with the installation right away.

 gpasswd -a username wheel

 Step 3 – The LEMP Stack Installation Begins

 Copy and paste the command below into your console and press enter.
-The update for the CentOS will start and the installation of NGINX web server, PHP, MySQL, and other services will take about 30 minutes to an hour to complete.
+The update for the CentOS will start and the installation of the NGINX web server, PHP, MySQL, and other services will take about 30 minutes to an hour to complete.
 Keep in mind you will only need to run this command once, that was your first time setting up your server.

 Now, go grab an iced cold coffee drink, sit back and enjoy!